ReactFinland/future-frontend-site/content/for-attendees.md

 ## Where to stay?

-Due to the central location of the venue (Paasitorni), compact size of Helsinki center, and good connectivity, you have many options.
+There are several options depending on your budget.
+Due to the location, there are a couple of decently priced hotels and hostels nearby.
+In addition the venue is easy to reach by public transport giving you more options.
 We've listed some potential options below:

+* [Radisson Blu Espoo](http://www.radissonhotels.com/) - Roughly 130€ per night.
+Four stars.
+Close to the venue.
+Use the coupon `WORKER` when booking through the hotel site for a 5% discount.
+* [Heymo 1](https://www.sokoshotels.fi/en/hotels/espoo/heymo-1) - Roughly 90€ per night.
+About one kilometer walk to the venue.
 * [Omena Hotels](https://www.omenahotels.com/en/) - Roughly 60-80€ per night.
 Minimal service.
-Two separate hotels.
+Two separate hotels at the center of Helsinki.
-* [Scandic Paasi](https://www.scandichotels.com/hotelreservation/select-rate?hotel=634) - Roughly €140 per night.
-Note that you can get a discount using the code `CGRO` if you book through the hotel site.
-* [Scandic Hakaniemi](https://www.scandichotels.com/hotelreservation/select-rate?hotel=660) - Roughly €120 per night.
-Note that you can get a discount using the code `CGRO` if you book through the hotel site.
 * [Hotel Marski by Scandic](https://www.scandichotels.com/hotels/finland/helsinki/marski-by-scandic) - Roughly €150 per night.
 * [Kongressikoti Hotel](http://kongressikoti.fi/) - Roughly 60€ per night.
 * [Hostel Diana Park](http://www.dianapark.fi/) - Roughly 30€ per night.